 ETD questions juxtapose two facts that seem in conflict with one another, i.e. it doesn’t seem likely or possible even that both could be true at the same time.
 You, the solver, will be cast something in the role of a sleuth and have to figure out how these two ideas could be true at the same time.
 Pretend that you are Sherlock and you have to explain something, again, to Watson, and you’ll have an easy time with these.

-Luckily, you don’t even have to come up with the brilliant explanation on your own.
-One of the answer choices will explain how these two seemingly difficult to reconcile facts could both be true, and you just have to pick it out of the bunch.
+Luckily, you don’t even have to come up with a brilliant explanation on your own.
+One of the answer choices will explain how these two seemingly difficult to reconcile facts could both be true, and you have to pick it out of the bunch.
 The rest of the answer choices will not explain it.
 They might look like they help, but they are bogus explanations, the kind of thing that Watson would come up with.

-You’ll probably know that a question an explain the discrepancy question well before you read the question stem, but if not, the stem can help make it clear.
-A couple typical stems:
+You’ll probably know that a question is an “explain the discrepancy” question well before you read the question stem, but if not, the stem can help make it clear.
+A couple of typical stems:

 Which one of the following, if true, resolves the apparent discrepancy noted above?